SimonAlling/userscript-proxy/README.md

 ## Userscript compatibility

-UP supports (a subset of) the [Greasemonkey metadata syntax](metadata).
+Userscript Proxy supports (a subset of) the [Greasemonkey metadata syntax](metadata).
 No adaptation of plain JavaScript userscripts should be required.
 These directives are supported:

   * `@name`
   * `@version`